paser-group/continuous-secsoft/sqa-spring2024/workshops/workshop8-ci/workshop8.md

 ### Assignment 8 (Post Lab Experience)
 - Repeat all the steps from the in-class exercise for the repository `https://github.com/akondrahman/IaCTesting`.
 This will include forking `https://github.com/akondrahman/IaCTesting`, forking, adding codacy with GitHub Actions, making changes in a  file, commiting and pushing, and finding the build in the `Actions` tab of your repository
 - Find the URL to your CI run and record it in a TEXT file.
-Also capture 5 snapshots of the CI run
+Also capture 5 screenshots of the CI run
-- Submit your text file and snapshots @ Workshop 8 on CANVAS.
+- Submit your text file and screenshots @ Workshop 8 on CANVAS.
 (75%)
 - Complete the [survey](https://auburn.qualtrics.com/jfe/form/SV_cAOhdjfti78MVls):  (25%)
 - Due: April 04, 2024